broccoli0616/tp/docs/UserGuide.md

 Adds a homework assignment for the specified student or for all students.

-Format: `add_hw i/NUSNETID (use 'i/all' for all students) a/ASSIGNMENT`
+Format: `add_hw i/NUSNETID (use 'i/all' for all students) a/ASSIGNMENT_NUMBER`

 * Adds the homework with the given assignment number for the specified student.
 * If `i/all` is used, the homework is added for all students.
 * The user can add homework to all students as long as at least one of the students do not have the homework yet. (i.e., adding homework is **successful** if **no one has the homework or some of them have the homework**, and is unsuccessful if all students already have the homework).
 * The newly added homework will have a default status of `incomplete`.
 * The assignment number should be a positive integer between 1 to 13.
-* If adding homework for a specific student, NUSNET ID is used, which starts with E and has 7 integer numbers (e.g., E1234567), and it should not be blank.
-* The NUSNET ID and homework number **must be valid**.
+* If adding homework for a specific student, NUSNET ID is used.
+The NUSNET ID and homework number **must be valid**.
 * The parameter constraints are listed [here](#Parameter-Constraints).
 * The system will check the validity of command format, followed by validity of input, the existence of the student, and lastly whether the homework has been added already.